Rotating proxy comparison

 SEO or price monitoring

-Start with time-based rotation, usually 5-30 minute windows, when the workflow needs location coverage but not a new IP on every hit.
+Start with time-based rotation when the workflow needs location coverage but not a new IP on every hit; available session windows vary by provider.

-Use sticky sessions when the IP must stay stable for a short workflow.
-Full per-request rotation may break the session.
+Use sticky sessions when the IP must remain stable for a short, continuous workflow.

 Long stable identity